GLOBAL-MARKETS-Global stocks extend sell-off as bond yields surge

 US 10-year Treasury yield https://tmsnrt.rs/3EV4rWG

-(Reporting by Sinéad Carew and Karen Brettell in New York, Harry Robertson in London and Julie Zhu in Hong Kong; Editing by Elaine Hardcastle, Will Dunham and Alison Williams)
+(Reporting by Sinéad Carew, Herbert Lash, Lewis Krauskopf and Karen Brettell in New York, Harry Robertson in London and Julie Zhu in Hong Kong; Editing by Elaine Hardcastle, Will Dunham, Alison Williams and Daniel Wallis)

 ((sinead.carew@thomsonreuters.com; +13322191897))